-Joseph Hubertus Pilates was born in 1883 in Moenchengladbach, Germany.
-His childhood was characterized by the industrial part of Germany and the poor circumstances he and his siblings had to grow up in.
-He liked to be by himself, going out into the nature, and observing animal movements.
-Later, he got an old Anatomy book and started studying the human anatomy with great interest.
+oseph Hubertus Pilates was born in 1883 in Moenchengladbach, Germany.
+His childhood was characterized by the poor circumstances he and his siblings experienced growing up in the industrial part of Germany.
+He liked to be by himself, going out into nature and observing animal movements.
+Later, he got an old anatomy book and started studying human anatomy with great interest.

 Influenced by the German gymnastics movement, and probably the famous gymnastics educator “Turnvater Jahn” he started to develop exercises in order to improve his boxing technique.

-In 1914 he travelled to England together with his brother, most likely to further develop his boxing career.
-When World War I broke out, all German men living in England were brought to the Isle of Man into prison camp.
-Here, he spent 5 years of his life.
-This experience for sure, influenced his personality, his work ethics and his love for movement.
-However, not much is known about his time in camp because he didn’t really talk about it afterwards.
+In 1914 he traveled to England together with his brother, most likely to further develop his boxing career.
+When World War I broke out, all German men living in England were brought to a prison camp on the Isle of Man.
+He spent 5 years of his life here.
+This experience, undoubtedly, influenced his personality, his work ethic, and his love for movement.
+However, not much is known about his time in the camp because he didn’t really talk about it afterwards.

-After the war, he is known to have trained the Military police in Hamburg, Germany but decided to move to New York, where he opened together with his wife Clara the first Pilates studio in 1926.
-Throughout his life Joseph Pilates worked on his exercise regime, which he called “Contrology”.
-However, pretty soon his clients simply called it after his name: “Pilates”.
-He invented every apparatus, that is nowadays used all over the world.
-For over 50 years, he tried, changed and reinvented until the equipment and his method was like he wanted it.
+After the war, he trained the Military police in Hamburg, Germany before deciding to move to New York.
+Together with his wife Clara, he opened the first Pilates studio in 1926.
+Throughout his life, Joseph Pilates worked on his exercise regiment, which he called “Contrology.”
+However, pretty soon his clients simply called it “Pilates.”
+He invented every apparatus that is still in use all over the world.
+For over 50 years, he tried, changed and reinvented the equipment and his method until he had perfected them.

-Many famous dancers have been “fixed” by Joe how it was called back in the days.
-But not only dancers, everybody was welcome in his studio.
-He even had a “special” treatment area (covered behind a curtain), where he would work with clients that suffered from various injuries.
+Back in the day, many famous dancers worked with Joe, but not only dancers–everybody was welcome in his studio.
+He even had a special treatment area behind a curtain, where he would work with clients that suffered from various injuries.

-After his death in 1967, his wife Clara continued together with his protege, Romana Krysanowska, teaching the method of Contrology.
-When Clara Pilates retired, Romana took over and was until her death in 2013 devoted to the method now officially known as Pilates.
+After his death in 1967, his wife Clara continued teaching the method of Contrology, together with his protege, Romana Krysanowska.
+When Clara Pilates retired, Romana took over and was devoted to the method–now officially known as Pilates–until her death in 2013.

-During his life, Joseph Pilates tried very hard to get his method acknowledged by health professionals, which he never was successful with.
-I think, he would be really proud seeing, that today his method is being taught in thousands of studios all over the world – and now not only acknowledged but also executed by many many health professionals.
+During his lifetime, Joseph Pilates tried very hard to get his method acknowledged by health professionals, but never succeeded.
+I think he would be really proud to see his method taught in thousands of studios all over the world.
+Today, it is not only acknowledged by many health professionals, but also executed by them.